 Possibly, but not necessarily.
-Everyone makes decisions a little differently and having a different decision-making process likely it not a problem unless it’s causing distress or interpersonal problems.
+Everyone makes decisions a little differently and having a different decision-making process likely is not a problem unless it’s causing distress or interpersonal problems.
 Neurodiverse folks, in particular, may make decisions a little differently or need more resources to decide.
-Culturally, we want to jump to decisions quickly, but there are those among us who make decisions more slowly, deliberately, and only after reviewing more information and I for one often find myself grateful for the wisdom they arrive at.
+Culturally, we want to jump to decisions quickly, but there are those among us who make decisions more slowly, deliberately, and only after reviewing more information – and I, for one, often find myself grateful for the wisdom they arrive at.

 How do we make it safe to shift to a learning mindset?